-WordPress Pay Per Post Plugin (CMPPP) - Settings - Choosing How To Charge Users (By Post, By Group, By Category)
+WordPress Pay Per Post Plugin (CMPPP) - Settings - Choosing How To Charge Users (By Post, By Group)

 Pricing Settings